-1. The signs and signals that a student may be distressed
+Common signs & signals that a student may be in distress

 - Decreased, disorganized performance;